Burns cause varying degrees of pain, blisters, swelling, and skin loss.

 People with deep or extensive burns may require intravenous fluids, surgery, and rehabilitation, often at a burn center.

 Burns are usually caused by heat (thermal burns), such as fire, steam, tar, or hot liquids.
-Burns caused by chemicals are similar to thermal burns, whereas burns caused by radiation (see page Radiation Injury), sunlight (see page Overview of Sunlight and Skin Damage), and electricity (see page Electrical Injuries) differ significantly.
+Burns caused by chemicals are similar to thermal burns, whereas burns caused by radiation, sunlight, and electricity differ significantly.
 Events associated with a burn, such as jumping from a burning building, being struck by debris, or being in a motor vehicle crash, may cause other injuries.
 Also, people who were burned by a fire often breathe smoke from the fire (smoke inhalation).
 Smoke can suffocate people, but it also contains different chemicals produced by the burning substance.
 Some of these chemicals, such as carbon monoxide and cyanide, can be toxic.

 Thermal and chemical burns usually occur because heat or chemicals contact part of the body’s surface, most often the skin.
 Thus, the skin usually sustains most of the damage.
 However, severe surface burns may penetrate to deeper body structures, such as fat, muscle, or bone.

 When tissues are burned, fluid leaks into them from the blood vessels, causing swelling.
 In addition, damaged skin and other body surfaces are easily infected because they can no longer act as a barrier against invading microorganisms.

 More than 2 million people in the United States require treatment for burns each year, and between 3,000 and 4,000 die of severe burns.
 Older people and young children are particularly vulnerable.
 When children and older people are burned, doctors also consider the possibility that the person was abused (see Child Neglect and Abuse and Elder Abuse).

 Doctors classify burns according to strict, widely accepted definitions.
 The definitions classify the burn’s depth and the extent of tissue damage.